-A while back I came upon a 3-part series of blog posts.
-It conceptualizes a unified way of looking at volleyball statistics across all categories.
-It’s dubbed the Volleyball Player Efficiency Rating by its creator.
-The three installations are here, here, and here respectively.
-The second refers to a paper on setter-specific ratings I address separately in another post.
+A while back I came upon a 3-part series of blog posts, which sadly now seem to be gone.
+It conceptualized a unified way of looking at volleyball statistics across all categories.
+The creator called it the Volleyball Player Efficiency Rating.
+The second referred to a paper on setter-specific ratings I address separately in another post.
 A number of folks came up with different variations on the player efficiency theme in the recent years.
 They are interesting conceptual exercises.
 At least the stat geek side of me thinks so!

 PCR = Kills + Blocks + Aces + 0.5 x Assists + 0.5 x 3-passes + 0.25 x 2-passes + 0.5 x 4-serves + 0.25 x 3-serves – Hitting Errors – Service Errors – Ball-Handling Errors – Block Errors

 Jim Coleman actually did the statistical work on passing.
 He showed that how a team passed on the 0-3 scale related to their probability of scoring points (see his chapter in The Volleyball Coaching Bible).
-Those who propose new statting methods must do the same.
-Those who use statistical techniques to evaluate teams and players need to know that they actually have a measurable relationship to what we’re using them for.
+Those who propose new methods must do the same.
+Those who use statistical techniques to evaluate teams and players need to know that they actually have a measurable relationship to what we’re using them for (among other research issues).
 They can’t just sound good.
 Otherwise, we’re just spinning our wheels to no real purpose.

 6 Steps to Better Practices - Free Guide

 Subscribe to my weekly newsletter today and get this free guide to making your practices the best, along with loads more coaching tips and information.